hasan777666/DA-and-ML-PJT1/README.md

 # DA-and-ML-PJT1
-Отлично 😎 Делаем версию уровня A+ (Distinction / Excellent Grade) — более академичную, структурированную и профессиональную, как полноценный университетский аналитический проект.

-Ниже — усиленная версия, которую можно сразу использовать для сдачи или GitHub.

 📊 CAU Data Analytics Project
 Advanced Customer Segmentation & Sales Intelligence Analysis 📌 Executive Summary

-This project presents a comprehensive analytical study of online retail transaction data.
-The primary objective is to explore purchasing patterns, evaluate customer value, and implement customer segmentation using quantitative methods and Machine Learning techniques.
+This project presents a comprehensive analytical study of online retail transaction data conducted as part of the Data Analytics course at CAU.

+The primary objective is to analyze customer purchasing behavior, measure customer value using quantitative methods, and apply machine learning techniques for meaningful customer segmentation.

-Through systematic data preprocessing, exploratory analysis, RFM modeling, and K-Means clustering, the project identifies meaningful customer groups and provides actionable business recommendations aimed at revenue optimization and customer retention improvement.
+Through structured preprocessing, statistical exploration, RFM modeling, and clustering algorithms, the project delivers actionable insights aimed at improving customer retention and revenue optimization.

-The results demonstrate the practical application of data analytics methodologies in solving real-world business problems.

 🎯 Project Objectives

-The project aims to:

-Perform structured data preprocessing and validation

-Conduct in-depth exploratory data analysis (EDA)

-Calculate RFM metrics to measure customer value

-Apply unsupervised learning (K-Means Clustering)

-Evaluate clustering performance using validation metrics

-Generate business-focused recommendations
+The key objectives of this project are to design and implement a structured analytical workflow that transforms raw transactional data into business intelligence.

+The project focuses on applying statistical reasoning, feature engineering, and unsupervised machine learning techniques to identify customer patterns and segment behavior effectively.

+Additionally, the study aims to translate analytical findings into practical, data-driven business recommendations.

 👥 Project Team
 Role	Team Member	Student ID	Responsibility
-🧭 Project Lead	Tursunaliev Hasanboy	202490339	Project coordination, architecture design, integration & documentation 📊 Data Analyst	Kim Stanislav	202490171	Data preprocessing, statistical analysis, RFM computation 🤖 ML Engineer	Yun Yuriy	202490384	Clustering implementation, model validation, performance evaluation 🗂 Dataset Description
+🧭 Project Lead	Tursunaliev Hasanboy	202490339	Project coordination, architecture design, final integration & documentation 📊 Data Analyst	Kim Stanislav	202490171	Data preprocessing, statistical summaries, RFM computation 🤖 ML Engineer	Yun Yuriy	202490384	Clustering implementation, validation metrics, model evaluation 🗂 Dataset Description

-Online Retail Transaction Dataset
+The project utilizes the Online Retail Transaction Dataset, which contains transactional data from an e-commerce platform.

-The dataset contains transactional records including:

-InvoiceNo

-StockCode

-Description

-Quantity

-InvoiceDate

-UnitPrice

-CustomerID

-Country

-The dataset represents real-world e-commerce transactions and includes multiple countries and customer segments.
+The dataset includes variables such as invoice number, product information, quantity, pricing, customer identification, and geographic location.

+These attributes enable multi-dimensional analysis of customer behavior and revenue generation patterns.

 ⚙️ Methodology

+The project follows a structured analytical pipeline to ensure methodological clarity and reproducibility.

+Each stage builds upon the previous one, transforming raw data into strategic business insights.

 🔹 1.
 Data Preprocessing

-Handling missing values (CustomerID, Description)

-Removing duplicate records

-Filtering negative values (cancelled transactions)
+The preprocessing stage focuses on improving data quality and reliability.

+Missing values and duplicate records are handled systematically to ensure dataset integrity.

+Negative values corresponding to cancelled transactions are filtered out to maintain transactional accuracy.

-Converting InvoiceDate into datetime format
+InvoiceDate is converted into datetime format to enable time-series analysis.

-Creating Revenue feature (Quantity × UnitPrice)
+A new feature, Revenue (Quantity × UnitPrice), is created to quantify financial contribution.

-Outlier detection and treatment

 🔹 2.
 Exploratory Data Analysis (EDA)

-Time-series revenue analysis
+Exploratory analysis is conducted to understand distribution patterns and trends.

+Time-based revenue trends are examined to identify seasonal effects and growth patterns.

-Country-level sales comparison
+Country-level comparisons highlight geographical sales performance differences.

-Identification of top-performing products

-Revenue distribution analysis

-Customer purchase frequency patterns

-Key statistical indicators were used:

-Mean

-Median

-Standard deviation

-Distribution plots
+Top-performing products are identified based on revenue contribution.

+Statistical metrics such as mean, median, and standard deviation are used to summarize data characteristics.

 🔹 3.
 RFM Analysis

-Each customer was evaluated using:
+RFM modeling is applied to evaluate customer value using three core metrics.

-Recency (R): Days since last purchase
+Recency measures the time since the last purchase.

-Frequency (F): Number of transactions
+Frequency calculates the number of transactions per customer.

-Monetary (M): Total revenue generated
+Monetary represents the total revenue generated by each customer.

-Customers were scored and grouped based on RFM values to measure overall business impact.
+Customers are scored and categorized based on their RFM profiles to determine overall engagement and profitability.

 🔹 4.
 Machine Learning Implementation
-Data Scaling

-StandardScaler was applied to normalize RFM values.

-Optimal Cluster Selection

-Elbow Method

-Silhouette Score

-Clustering Model

-K-Means algorithm

-Cluster labeling and interpretation
+To ensure comparability across features, data normalization is performed using StandardScaler.

+The optimal number of clusters is determined using the Elbow Method and Silhouette Score analysis.

+The K-Means clustering algorithm is then applied to segment customers into distinct behavioral groups.

+Cluster visualization techniques are used to interpret and validate segmentation quality.

 📊 Model Evaluation

-The clustering performance was assessed using:

-Inertia (Within-cluster sum of squares)

-Silhouette Score
+Clustering performance is evaluated using quantitative metrics to ensure robustness.

+Inertia values are analyzed to measure within-cluster variance.

-Visual cluster separation
+Silhouette Score is used to assess cluster separation and cohesion.

-The model demonstrated clear segmentation with distinguishable customer groups.
+The results demonstrate meaningful segmentation with clear differentiation between customer groups.

 📈 Customer Segments Identified

-The analysis revealed several meaningful segments:
+The analytical process revealed several distinct customer segments.

-🏆 Champions (High R, High F, High M)
+Champions represent high-value customers with strong engagement and revenue contribution.

-💎 Loyal Customers
+Loyal Customers show consistent purchasing behavior over time.

-🛍 Occasional Buyers
+Occasional Buyers demonstrate moderate activity and growth potential.

-⚠️ At-Risk Customers
+At-Risk Customers require re-engagement strategies to prevent churn.

-🆕 New Customers
+New Customers represent acquisition success and future potential.

-Each segment was analyzed in terms of revenue contribution and engagement level.

 💼 Business Recommendations

-Based on analytical findings:
+Based on analytical findings, strategic actions are proposed.

-Implement loyalty programs for high-value customers

-Launch re-engagement campaigns for at-risk customers

-Personalize marketing for frequent buyers
+High-value customers should be targeted with loyalty programs and exclusive offers.

+At-risk customers should receive personalized re-engagement campaigns.

-Optimize product strategies based on revenue drivers
+Marketing strategies should be optimized based on purchasing frequency and revenue contribution patterns.

-These strategies can increase customer lifetime value (CLV) and improve retention rates.
+Data-driven decision-making can significantly enhance customer lifetime value and long-term profitability.

 🛠 Tools & Technologies

-Python

-Pandas

-NumPy

-Matplotlib

-Seaborn

-Scikit-learn
+The project was implemented using Python and industry-standard data science libraries.

+Pandas and NumPy were used for data manipulation and numerical analysis.

+Matplotlib and Seaborn were applied for data visualization.

+Scikit-learn was utilized for machine learning modeling and evaluation.

-Jupyter Notebook
+All analysis was conducted in a Jupyter Notebook environment.

 📁 Repository Structure
 CAU-Data-Analytics-Project/
 │
-├── data/
-├── notebooks/
+├── data/               # Raw and processed datasets ├── notebooks/          # Jupyter notebooks
-├── src/
+├── src/                # Python scripts
-├── reports/
+├── reports/            # Analytical reports
-├── visuals/
-└── README.md
+├── visuals/            # Charts and visual outputs └── README.md           # Project documentation

 🏆 Academic Contribution

-This project demonstrates:

-Application of statistical analysis techniques
+This project demonstrates the integration of statistical analysis and machine learning techniques in solving real-world business problems.

-Implementation of unsupervised machine learning

-Real-world business problem solving

-Analytical reasoning and data-driven decision making
+It reflects strong analytical reasoning, methodological rigor, and structured problem-solving skills.

+The study highlights how data analytics can transform raw transactional data into strategic intelligence.

 ✅ Conclusion

-The project successfully identified key customer segments and provided strategic insights for improving revenue and customer retention.
+The CAU Data Analytics Project successfully identified meaningful customer segments and generated strategic insights.

-By integrating statistical analysis with machine learning techniques, the study highlights the importance of data analytics in modern business decision-making.
+By combining statistical methods with unsupervised machine learning, the project illustrates the practical value of data analytics in business decision-making.

+The results provide a foundation for targeted marketing, improved retention strategies, and sustainable revenue growth.